finchyOut/SatelliteTracking/README.md

 will initiate station keeping to return it to the correct location over earth fixed at some longitude.
 Once back on the correct orbit.
 The satellite will drop stationkeeping behavior.

+latV1.rmd infers the longitude location of geo orbit

 We are now using the updated testLogUpdated.csv for satellites that include the ideal position and location.